fullcalendar/fullcalendar-examples/angular15-ngrx/README.md

 ## Monorepo Quirk

-To get this example working within a monorepo, [this hack](https://stackoverflow.com/a/61801741/96342) was necessary in `tsconfig.app.json`:
+To get this example working within a monorepo, [this hack](https://stackoverflow.com/a/61801741/96342) was added to `tsconfig.app.json`.
+It can be safely removed if you're not using a monorepo.

 ```json
 "paths": {